The four operations on perverse motives: Introduction

-Let us now describe more precisely the contents of our paper.
-Given a $k$-variety $X$, consider the bounded derived category $\Dbc(X,\bbQ)$ of sheaves of $\bbQ$-vector spaces with algebraically constructible cohomology on the analytic space $X^\anc$ associated with the base change of $X$ along $\sigma$ and the category of perverse sheaves $\sP(X)$ which is the heart of the perverse $t$-structure on $\Dbc(X,\bbQ)$ introduced in \cite{BBD}.
-Let $\DA_\ct(X)$ be the triangulated category of constructible \'etale motivic sheaves (with rational coefficients) which is a full triangulated subcategory of the $\bbQ$-linear counterpart of the stable homotopy category of schemes $\SH(X)$ introduced by Morel and Voevodsky (see \cite{MR1787949,MR1813224,MR1648048}).
-This category has been extensively studied by Ayoub in \cite{AyoubI,AyoubII,AyoubEtale} and comes with a realization functor
+Let us now describe more precisely the content of our paper.
+Given a $k$-variety $X$, consider the bounded derived category $\Dbc(X,\bbQ)$ of sheaves of $\bbQ$-vector spaces with algebraically constructible cohomology on the analytic space $X^\anc$ associated with the base change of $X$ along $\sigma$ and the category of perverse sheaves $\sP(X)$ which is the heart of the self-dual perverse $t$-structure on $\Dbc(X,\bbQ)$ introduced in the book~\cite{BBD} by Beilinson--Bernstein--Deligne.
+Let $\DA_\ct(X)$ be the triangulated category of constructible \'etale motivic sheaves (with rational coefficients) which is a full triangulated subcategory of the $\bbQ$-linear counterpart of the stable homotopy category of schemes $\SH(X)$ introduced by Morel and Voevodsky (see~\cite{MR1813224, MR1648048} and Jardine's~\cite{MR1787949}).
+This category has been extensively studied by Ayoub in~\cite{AyoubI,AyoubII,AyoubEtale} and comes with a realization functor

-(see in \cite{AyoubBetti}) and thus, by composing with the perverse cohomology functor, with a homological functor $\pH^0_\sP$ with values in $\Perv(X)$.
+(see Ayoub's~\cite{AyoubBetti}) and thus, by composing with the perverse cohomology functor, with a homological functor $\pH^0_\sP$ with values in $\Perv(X)$.